Extensions-lab/tms-help/forwardingordertype.md

 - Numbering: Number series for unique order identification
 - This entity enables standardization of transportation processes while providing flexibility through configurable templates for different types of shipments (e.g., domestic, international, express, standard freight).

-## Prerequisites

-To change “Forwarding Order Types” user must have TMS Admin or Super Permissions.
-Before configuring forwarding order types, you must create the required entities: a set of services, a number series, a shipper and consignee, status profiles, and stages profiles.

-## Process Management field description
+## Fields description

  Status profiles and stage profiles that define the workflow and transportation stages.

 - Default Status Profile - the status profile that will be set for an order upon its creation for the selected order type.
 A status profile is a set of statuses that a document can have within the business process of its handling.
-Default status code - the status value that a document will have upon creation, thereby allowing for the automatic advancement of the document to a specific stage of its processing.
+Default status code - the status value that a document will have upon creation, thereby allowing for the automatic advancement of the document to a specific stage of its processing [See details](statuses.md).

 ![Setup Image](resources/forwardingordertype/pics/fwotype1.png)